 Install .NET Framework 3.5 and C++ Redistributable Package

-Download Anniversary Update ISO files and try to upgrade again
+Download windows 10 April 2018 update ISO files and try to upgrade again

-During upgradetion may be some updates mismatch or any thing goes wrong.
-So for this try to Download Build 1607 ISO file and install Anniversary Update using that ISO file.
+During upgradetion may be some updates mismatch or anything goes wrong.
+So for this try to Download v1803 ISO file and install windows 10 April 2018 update using that ISO file.
 Before you try this solution, be sure to revert back to the previous build or else the process won’t work.
 To download official Windows 10 Anniversary Update ISO files be sure that you have an empty DVD or USB flash drive and Media Creation Tool ready.
 After you create your bootable USB flash drive, insert it into your computer, run setup.exe and install the update.

 Change the App Install Location

 This method has also been trending and reportedly worked for a large number of users.
 Hold the Windows Key and Press A. Choose All Settings and then choose System.
 From the left pane, choose Storage and then change the location from under Save Locations.
 If it is not C: set it to C: if it is C: change it to your secondary drive.

 Uninstall Antivirus Software and Enable Windows Defender